TGFD-Project/TGFD/README.md

 <h4 id="211-dbpedia-tgfds">2.1.1 DBpedia TGFDs</h4>

 We manually defined a core set of TGFDs specified in these files `/VF2SubIso/src/test/java/samplePatterns/dbpedia`.
-We do not have a TGFD discovery algorithm so the schema was reviewed using real life domain knowledge to determine sutiable patterns and deltas for possible TGFDs.
+We do not have a TGFD discovery algorithm so the schema was reviewed using real life domain knowledge to determine suitable patterns and deltas for possible TGFDs.

 Since there are many possible TGFDs for DBpedia, we considered the total number of vertices per vertex type.
 We wanted to be fair by not choosing vertices with very low instances (e.g. mousegene with only 1 vertex) or only vertices with very high instances (e.g. careerstation with 976,963 vertices).
 The DBpedia dataset number of vertices per vertex type averaged 13,053 with a median of 1,870.
 We considered vertices within this range with several above it (including album with 139,058 instances).